 - Lettre de motivation in French.
 Explain what skills you can bring and take with you, while also touching on the cultural aspects of the exchange

 - Engagement de Retour

 - CV in French (this letter should discuss relevant education and/or work experience and state why applicant wishes to participate in a training exchange program in France)

-- Proof of previous employment (if applicable).
+- Proof of previous employment (if applicable), translated in French.
 Previous employment should be submitted only if it applies to the field of your intended training.
 Include past titles, responsibilities and dates of positions.

 - Clear photocopy of the first six pages of your U.S. Passport

 Please bring the following documents with you to your appointment at the VFS Global Processing Center, but please also verify with the sites above if any additional documents are required:

 - Copy of VFS Center appointment email confirmation – print the PDF with barcode and confirmation number ($1 to print on site)

 - Valid passport, plus a photocopy of the identification, last Schengen visa obtained if applicable, and validity page(s)